Powerlevel9k/powerlevel9k/README.md

 requiring any external tools.
 It utilizes `zsh/zpty` to launch a pseudo-terminal in which all commands get executed without blocking any other processes.

+This is the bridge between children and disowned children.
+Regular children clutter the terminal with output about their state, and disowned children take their rights into their own hands and you lose control.
+Now you can have both!

 ## Usage

 ```zsh